yloose/pavis/README.md

 # Pavis

 Pavis can cast your local pulseaudio stream to a [WLED](https://github.com/Aircoookie/WLED) device in the network using fourier transformation.
-You can create you own algorithms which are linked and used dynamically to translate the audio to light data.
+You can create your own algorithms which are linked and used dynamically to translate the audio to light data.

 ## Installation